simplycapoeira-berlin/simplycapoeira-berlin.github.io/content/en/authors/sc/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Foco, Força E Fé
+bio: Força, Foco E Fé

 interests: